Samagra-Development/docs/docs/Form Management Module.md

 | Phone      | optional on form send to include deviceID in the submission and required for forms that capture device metadata |

-### 3.4  My build is failing, What should I do to debug?
+### 3.4  My build is failing.
+What should I do to debug?

 Here are the approaches you could follow;
 a) Please sync your gradle and clean your project.